GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

    * If they are known to execute **serially with barriers between them** (e.g. screen-space postprocessing passes), then likely the first ``in progress`` marker is the one that was executing its shader when the crash happened.

+Execution marker tree features:

+* Thread group count is provided for compute dispatches.
+* Queue type is set to 'Direct' for graphics and 'Compute' for compute queue.
+* Vertex and instance counts are provided for draw calls.
+* Index and instance counts are provided for indexed draw calls.
+* In the text summary output, barriers are printed with dashed line to visually separate the set of markers in-between barriers.

 The tree structure and contents are also configurable through the RDP options (or using command line options if running the RGD command line tool directly):

 * Check the **Display execution marker source** checkbox (or use the ``--marker-src`` command line option) to display a suffix that specifies the component that originated the marker